Microsoft Licensing

 • Plan for Data Growth: Assume your Dynamics 365 data will grow over time.
 Set a policy for data retention to keep storage growth manageable, and budget for storage add-ons in advance if you anticipate large expansions (for example, adding a new business unitโ€™s data into CRM).

-• Mix License Types for Cost Efficiency: Donโ€™t overspend on higher-tier licenses if some users can do their jobs with lower-tier ones.
+• Mix License Types for Cost Efficiency: Avoid overspending on higher-tier licenses if some users can perform their jobs with lower-tier ones.
 For instance, consider deploying Sales Professional or Team Member licenses for certain groups if their needs are limited, while power users get Sales Enterprise.
-The licensing model allows this mix-and-match to tailor the cost to usage.
-Just ensure governance so that Team Member users donโ€™t quietly start using features they arenโ€™t licensed for.
+The licensing model enables this mix-and-match approach, allowing for tailoring the cost to usage.
+Ensure governance to prevent Team Member users from quietly using features for which they arenโ€™t licensed.

 • Consider All Ancillary Costs: When comparing Dynamics 365 to other solutions or planning your budget, include costs beyond user seats.
 Factor in required Power Apps/Power Automate licenses (if you build custom extensions), integration workloads that might need API capacity, and test environment licenses or storage.
 A true Total Cost of Ownership will account for these licensing model nuances.